Divergence radii and the strong converse exponent of classical-quantum channel coding with constant compositions: Introduction

 \section{Introduction}

 A classical-quantum channel $W:\,\X\to\S(\hil)$ models a device with a set of possible inputs $\X$, which, on an input $x\in\X$, outputs a quantum system with finite-dimensional Hilbert space $\hil$ in state $W(x)$.
-For every such channel $W:\,\X\to\S(\hil)$, we define the lifted channel

-Here, $\hil_{\X}$ is an auxiliary Hilbert space, and $\{\ket{x}:\,x\in\X\}$ is an orthonormal basis in it.
-As a canonical choice, one can use $\hil_{\X}=l^2(\X)$, the $L^2$-space on $\X$ with respect to the counting measure, and choose $\ket{x}:=\egy_{\{x\}}$ to be the characteristic function (indicator function) of the singleton $\{x\}$.
-Note that this is well-defined irrespectively of the cardinality of $\X$.
-The classical-quantum state $\ext{W}(P):=\sum_{x\in\X}P(x)\pr{x}\otimes W(x)$ plays the role of the joint distribution of the input and the output of the channel for a fixed finitely supported input probability distribution $P\in\P_f(\X)$.

-Given a quantum divergence $\divv$, i.e., some sort of generalized distance of quantum states, there are various natural-looking but inequivalent ways to define the corresponding capacity of the channel for a fixed input probability distribution $P$.
-One possibility is a mutual information-type quantity
+The channel is called classical if all output states commute, and hence can be represented as probability distributions on some set $\Y$; the interpretation of this is that the channel outputs the symbol $y\in\Y$ with probability $(W(x))(y)$.
+We will only deal with i.i.d. (independent and identically distributed) channels, meaning that when the channel $W$ is used sequentially, it emits the state $W(\vecc{x})=W(x_1)\otimes\ldots\otimes W(x_n)$ on an input sequence $\vecc{x}=(x_1,\ldots,x_n)$.